 A life coach is a professional who helps clients set and achieve personal and professional goals such as landing a dream job, losing weight or becoming healthier, growing a business, finding a soul mate, lowering their stress, developing positive communication patterns and setting priorities among many other things.
 Sometimes people who hire a life coach are stuck and don’t know what they want.
-Life coaching provides a partner in your journey to ask powerful questions and provide guidance to equip the person with the tools they need to make decisions at various crossroads in life.
+Life coaching provides a partner in your journey to ask powerful questions and provide guidance, mentorship, and accountability to equip the person with the tools they need to make decisions at various crossroads in life.

 Coaching is a partnership between the coach and client.
 By utilizing intuitive perceptivity with cutting-edge coaching techniques, a certified coach helps the client make mindset and awareness shifts in order to connect with a deeper sense of purpose and take action leading to sustainable change.